-For our opening issue of Volume 27, Flow welcomes submissions considering the industrial and cultural implications of social media and video content platform TikTok’s recent rapid ascent to cultural ubiquity.
-For consideration, completed 1200-1500 word columns must be submitted by Sunday, September 13th.
+Our second Special Issue of Volume 27 welcomes submissions on media studies pedagogy.
+For consideration, completed 1200-1500 word columns must be submitted by Friday, February 19th.
 The full-text of our CFP is below and a PDF is available.
-Please feel free to share!
+Please share!

 CALL FOR PAPERS